Skip to cookie consent Skip to main content

 Vaccines for people ages 60 and older

-This answer depends on your medical history.
+The RSV vaccine is recommended for everyone who is 75 years or older.
+Otherwise, it depends on your medical history.
 Older adults with certain conditions are more likely to have severe disease from RSV.
 RSV can be more severe for some groups of people, putting them at risk for hospitalization.
 Conditions that increase the likelihood of severe disease include:

 • Heart disease